 Please let us know if there are specific issues we can help with by emailing firstname.lastname@example.org and we’ll do our very best to include all suggestions.

-We’re moving our conferences online
+We have moved our conferences online

-Our Resident Involvement and Health and Building Safety conferences, both planned for June, will also run online – please book as normal and we’ll keep you updated.
+Our Resident Involvement and Health and Building Safety conferences, both planned for June, will run online – please book as normal and we’ll keep you updated.
 We’re planning to run live presentations for 2-3 hours, then follow up with full presentations from all speakers on videos which you can access as and when you want to.

 We want to support you through the coming months, so please let us know if there are any specific issues or topics you would like us to feature in our roundtables programme and we’ll be able to respond quickly and do what we do best – connecting our members to share, learn, and lead the way.

 For the latest information on any NHC event visit www.mynhc.org.uk.

 - We have been liaising with all our supply partners over recent weeks to ensure we understand any potential disruption to services and will continue to monitor the situation & will give early notice to any members if they are likely to be affected.